-HELP recognizes and respects that First Nations, Métis, and Inuit families, communities and governments have the right to access any and all data collected for their children.
-HELP, through guidance of the Aboriginal Steering Committee, has established a protocol to support First Nations, Métis and Inuit governments and Indigenous led organizations with data and reports for Indigenous children.
+HELP recognizes and respects that First Nations, Métis, and Inuit communities and Indigenous governments have the right to access all data collected for their children.
+HELP, through guidance of the Aboriginal Steering Committee, has established a protocol to support First Nations, Métis and Inuit governments and Indigenousled organizations with data and reports for Indigenous children.
 HELP only reports MDI data for Indigenous Peoples through guidance and stewardship of the Aboriginal Steering Committee.